openstack/horizon/doc/source/faq.rst

     Panels are just entry-points to hook views into the larger dashboard navigational structure and enforce common attributes like RBAC.
-The view and corresponding templates can contain anything you would like, including iFrames.
+The views and corresponding templates can contain anything you would like, including iFrames.

 What does this mean for visual design?